blogdaren/PHPCreeper/README.md

 ```

 ## Available commands:
-We have to remind you again that all the commands in PHPCreeper run at the command line,
+We have to remind you again that all the commands in PHPCreeper run on the command line,
 and whatever the application is, you must write an entry startup script whose name
 assumed to be `AppWorker.php` before you start PHPCreeper, but if you use the
 PHPCreeper-Application framework for development, the framework will automatically